John Havlicek: Legacy

 In 1980, Havlicek was selected as one of the league's greatest players ever, being named to the NBA 35th Anniversary Team.
 In 1984, Havlicek became a member of the Naismith Memorial Basketball Hall of Fame.
 In 1996, he was selected as one of the 50 Greatest Players in NBA History by a panel of journalists, players, coaches, executives, and general managers.
 He was also named the 14th best player of all time in Bill Simmons's Book of Basketball.
 In October 2021, Havlicek was again honored as one of the league's greatest players of all time by being named to the NBA 75th Anniversary Team.
 To commemorate the NBA's 75th Anniversary, The Athletic published their own list of the top 75 players of all time, ranking Havlicek as the 29th-greatest player in NBA history.

 In 1974, Havlicek received the Golden Plate Award of the American Academy of Achievement.
 In 2007, Bridgeport High School in his hometown renamed their gymnasium "John J. Havlicek Gymnasium".
 Fellow NBA Hall of Famer Chris Mullin wore number 17 as a tribute to Havlicek.
 In October 2022, Havlicek was inaugurated into the Croatian-American Sports Hall of Fame.
-In December 2022, the NBA named the newly redesigned trophy presented to the NBA Sixth Man of the Year the “John Havlicek Trophy” in his honor.
+In December 2022, the NBA named the newly redesigned trophy presented to the NBA Sixth Man of the Year the "John Havlicek Trophy" in his honor.

 In addition to his on-court success, Havlicek was known for his character and for his commitment to placing the team ahead of his own individual achievements.
 Longtime Celtics coach Red Auerbach once said, "'If I ever had a son, I would want him to be like John Havlicek'".

 Post-playing career

 Havlicek was shrewd with his money during his playing career, and he invested much of this income in the Wendy's fast food chain during its formative years.
 The success of his investments left Havlicek with a comfortable income after retirement and he never had to work for a conventional salary again.
-He had no desire to coach; instead, he served as a corporate speaker.
+He had no desire to coach; instead, he served as a corporate speaker and served as a substitute color commentator during Celtics games from 1983-1989.

 Havlicek was a member of the board of the Genesis Foundation, which assists children with disabilities and genetic disorders.
 He and his wife Beth held the John Havlicek Celebrity Fishing Tournament for more than three decades, with proceeds going to the foundation.